Close

 Long-Term and Special Category Passes

 Transit Visa is issued to visitors traveling to other countries through Malaysia who leave the airport, allowing stays up to 120 hours if transiting through Kuala Lumpur Airport.
 Diplomatic and Official Visas serve government representatives.
 Long-Term Social Visit Pass serves family stays, education, and dependents.
-Malaysia My Second Home offers 10-year renewable multiple-entry visas with different tiers based on fixed deposit requirements, while the Premium Visa Program provides 20-year programs for high-net-worth applicants.
+Malaysia My Second Home (MM2H) was restructured in 2025 into four tiers — Silver, Gold, Platinum, and Special Economic Zone (SEZ) — with fixed deposit requirements starting from USD 150,000 for the Silver tier and validity periods ranging from 5 to 20 years depending on tier.
+The Premium Visa Program provides a 20-year residency option for high-net-worth applicants.
 The DE Rantau digital nomad pass is generally valid for 3 to 12 months, renewable up to 2 years, with an annual income threshold.

 Each visa type requires specific documentation, fees, and processing procedures.
 Multiple-entry options provide flexibility for frequent travelers, with validity periods extending from three months to one year based on visa category, and up to six months for certain multiple-entry visas through December 2026 under liberalization measures.